Hatice Aslan

 Hatice Aslan (born 20 February 1962) is a Turkish actress who starred in Nuri Bilge Ceylan's 2008 film Üç Maymun (The Three Monkeys), for which Ceylan won the best director award at the 2008 Cannes Film Festival.
 Aslan was seen as a strong contender for the best actress award at the festival.

+She is best known for hit series "En Son Babalar Duyar" and "Ferhunde Hanımlar".
 Aslan shared the Adana Golden Boll International Film Festival's Best Actress Award in 2011 together with Görkem Yeltan for her role in Vücut.